webdesigns23/flask-sqlalchemy-object-serialization-technical-lesson/README.md

 Problem:

-Native Python objects like instances of classes cannot be sent directly in APIs, databases, or external systems.
+Native Python objects, like instances of classes, cannot be directly shared through APIs or external systems without serialization.
 Without a structured serialization process, inconsistencies arise between different parts of the system, leading to bugs, security risks, or broken integrations.